tedsanders/tedsanders.github.io/index.md

 >"Everything is vague to a degree you do not realize till you have tried to make it precise..."
 ><p style="font-weight: bold; text-align: right">-Bertrand Russell</p>

-In these essays I try to make my thoughts precise:
+In these essays I try to make things precise:

 <ul class="no-bullets">
   {% for post in site.posts %}